Terry Yorath: Managerial career

-In 1982, Yorath joined Bradford City as player/assistant coach.
-He was injured during the Bradford City stadium fire disaster in 1985 when he was forced to jump out of a window after evacuating supporters from a bar.
+In 1982, Yorath joined Bradford City as player/coach and made 34 appearances as a player; he was injured during the Bradford City stadium fire disaster in 1985 when he was forced to jump out of a window after evacuating supporters from a bar.
 He subsequently took up the manager's position at Swansea City in 1986 (making a single and final league appearance), and led the club to promotion from the Division Four to the Division Three at the end of the 1987–88 season.

-In 1988, he was appointed part-time manager of Wales, eventually taking up the post on a full-time basis whilst still managing Swansea.
-However, this caused conflict with the club, and Yorath left Swansea to manage Bradford.
+In 1988, he was appointed part-time manager of Wales, eventually taking up the post on a full-time basis while still managing Swansea.
+However, he later left Swansea to return to Bradford, this time as assistant manager to Paul Jewell, whilst still taking on Wales duties.
 He was dismissed by Bradford after just one year in charge, and returned to manage Swansea again.

-In 1991, after a run of nine consecutive defeats, he left Swansea for a second time to concentrate on managing Wales.
-Yorath was popular amongst the Wales players and fans and guided them to wins over Brazil in 1990 and World Cup holders Germany in a European Championship Qualifier in 1991.
-Under Yorath, Wales attained what was then their highest ever FIFA ranking of 27th in August 1993 and came close to qualifying for the 1994 World Cup tournament.
-The qualifying group started disastrously with a 5–1 defeat away to Romania.
-However, Yorath turned things around with victories over the Faroe Isles, Belgium and Cyprus.
-Needing to win their final game of the qualifying group at home to Romania, Paul Bodin's penalty hit the crossbar with the scores level at 1–1.
-Romania went on to win 2–1.
-Following the failure to qualify Yorath's contract as manager was not renewed, angering many Welsh fans and John Toshack, then manager of Real Sociedad, was appointed as a part-time manager.
-However, Toshack resigned after just one game – a 3–1 defeat to Norway with the team being booed off the pitch in Cardiff by the Welsh fans still upset at the dismissal of Yorath.